elodielorthios/swingprint/README.md

 *:no_mouth: V.0.2 : connect gyroscop's phone and computer

-*:blush: V.1.0 : input the name. this action saves the file https://p5js.org/examples/dom-input-and-button.html
+*:blush: V.1.0 : input the name.
+This action saves the file and erases/resets the experience. https://p5js.org/examples/dom-input-and-button.html

 I copied and pasted the piece of code of this example.
+The principal function is ```javascript function greet()```

 *:smiley: V.1.2 : introduce the amazing world of objects.